Skip to Content

 Is the Skylight Calendar Worth It?

 The Skylight Calendar was designed for busy families like mine.
-While I love my iCal and Google online calendars on my phone, the Skylight Calendar provides seamless integration and allows me to see everyone’s events displayed on one digital device.
+While I love my Apple Calendar and Google online calendars on my phone, the Skylight Calendar provides seamless integration and allows me to see everyone’s events displayed on one digital device.

 If you’re a person who loves a paper calendar, it may not be right for you.
 Personally, I haven’t used a written calendar since the Palm Pilot came out.